Pronounced: TRAN-see-ENT TAK-ip-NEE-ah

 Respiratory System of an Infant

 During pregnancy, a baby’s lungs are filled with fluid.
 Chemical signals just before birth will start to clear the fluid out of the lung.
 Then physical pressures during labor and birth will push more fluid out.
 After birth, the baby may also cough some of the fluid out of the lungs.
 The baby's first breaths should clear out any remaining fluid.
 Some newborns are not able to clear enough fluid from their lungs.
 The fluid blocks some oxygen from moving from the lungs to the blood.
 The low levels of oxygen causes transient tachypnea.

 Fluid might not clear from lungs quickly enough if :

-Factors that may increase your baby’s chance of developing transient tachypnea include:
+Transient tachypnea is more common in newborn boys.
+Factors that may increase your baby’s chance of transient tachypnea include:

 The doctor will look at your pregnancy and labor history.
 A physical exam of your baby will be done.

 Transient tachypnea may not be diagnosed until the symptoms go away.
-This may not be until three days after birth.
+This may not be until 3 days after birth.

 Talk with your doctor about the best treatment plan for your baby.
 The main treatment for this condition is supportive care and close monitoring.
 This may include: